To Capture A Rogue’s Heart

 This friends to lovers Regency historical by a USA Today bestselling author is a romantic romp that will bring a smile to your face as you watch Nic and Katrina’s forbidden romance blossom.

-If you enjoy reading second chance or romantic comedy stories with a dash of suspense, strong heroines, and spellbinding emotion then you’ll adore Collette Cameron’s tantalizing THE HONORABLE ROGUES SERIES™.
-Buy TO CAPTURE A ROGUE’S HEART and settle into your favorite reading nook for a rousing romantic adventure you can’t put down.
+If you enjoy reading second chance or romantic comedy stories with a dash of suspense, strong heroines, and spellbinding emotion then you’ll adore Collette Cameron’s tantalizing THE HONORABLE ROGUES® series.
+Settle into your favorite reading nook for a rousing romantic adventure you can’t put down.

 Though this book can easily be read as a stand-alone, most readers prefer to read the series in order.